 Have you tried shopping for sunscreen lately?
 It can be so confusing—especially when you pull a conventional bottle from the shelf and run into a handful of ingredients you can’t pronounce or haven’t heard of before.
-Thankfully, Loving Naturals removes the guesswork from choosing the best sunscreen, because each bottle of Clear Body Sunscreen, SPF 30+ is chemical free and made with natural and organic ingredients.
+Thankfully, Loving Naturals removes the guesswork from choosing the best sunscreen, because each bottle of SPF 30 Sunscreen Stick is chemical free and made with natural and organic ingredients.
 As an added bonus, the formula also hydrates skin and goes on clear (goodbye, white streaks!).
 Let’s take a closer look.

 Loving Naturals sunscreen is made with:

 Zinc oxide is created when zinc—a metallic element found in nature—is heated and combined with oxygen molecules.
 Non-nano particles won’t enter the bloodstream, which is one of the reasons this ingredient gets high marks from the Environmental Working Group.
 It also provides protection from UVA rays without breaking down in the sun.

 A sunflower is more than a beautiful flower—its oil is a wonderful addition to your pantry and beauty products, too!
 A study in the International Journal of Cosmetic Science suggests sunflower oil may help smooth and moisturize skin.